TokTok/spec/spec.md

 # Crypto

-The Crypto module contains all the functions and data types related to crypto.
+The Crypto module contains all the functions and data types related to cryptography.
 This includes random number generation, encryption and decryption, key generation, operations on nonces and generating random nonces.

 ## Text